Nelson Cruz: Baltimore Orioles (2014)

 On February 24, 2014, Cruz signed a one-year, $8 million, contract with the Baltimore Orioles.
-Cruz wore #23 with the Orioles and continued wearing 23 in his stops with the Seattle Mariners, Minnesota Twins, and Tampa Bay Rays.
+Cruz wore #23 with the Orioles and continued wearing 23 in his stops with the Seattle Mariners, Minnesota Twins, Tampa Bay Rays, and San Diego Padres.

 On July 5, Cruz had his first career 5-hit game, with two singles, two doubles, and a home run, falling a triple shy of the cycle (he was tagged out just short of third base), against the Red Sox.
-He was elected into his third MLB All-Star Game, as a designated hitter, for the American League.
-On September 7, in a game against the Tampa Bay Rays, Cruz went 4-for-5 with two home runs and 7 RBIs, including his 100th RBI of the season.
+He was elected into his third MLB All-Star Game, as a designated hitter, for the AL. On September 7, in a game against the Tampa Bay Rays, Cruz went 4-for-5 with two home runs and 7 RBIs, including his 100th RBI of the season.
 His previous season high in RBIs had been 90, set in 2012.
 Cruz drove in all 7 runs the Orioles scored.
 In 159 games played in 2014, Cruz had an MLB-leading 40 home runs along with a .271 batting average, 32 doubles, and 108 RBI.

 In the first game of the ALDS, Cruz homered against the Detroit Tigers' Max Scherzer.
 It was his 15th home run in 35 career postseason games, tying Cruz for 10th place on the all-time postseason home run list with Babe Ruth.
-In the third game of the ALDS, Cruz hit his 16th postseason home run against the Tigers' David Price, tying him for 9th place on the all-time postseason home run list with Carlos Beltrán.
+In the third game of the ALDS, Cruz hit his 16th postseason home run against the Tigers' David Price, tying him for ninth place on the all-time postseason home run list with Carlos Beltrán.
 Cruz elected free agency after rejecting the Orioles' qualifying offer of $15.3 million.